Overview – Shimba Hills NR

 Weather & Climate

 An ever-present breeze tends to take the sting out of Shimba Hills’ heat and humidity, though it never really gets that cool.
 Even at night it stays warm.
-You can’t fully escape the rain here, but it’s more widespread in October and November, and can really rain hard in April and May.
-Sunny days are typical in the intervening dry periods.
+You can’t fully escape the rain here, but it’s more widespread in October and November, and it can really rain hard in April and May.
+Sunny days are typical during the dry periods in between.

 Best Time To Visit

-The drier seasons (December to March and June to September) see the animals gather around local water sources, making them easy to find.
+The drier months from July to September and January to February are the ideal time to visit.
+This is when animals gather around local water sources, making them easy to find.
 You can still track them in the wetter months, but it takes greater effort as they’re more dispersed.
 You won’t really be bothered by other visitors here at any time of year, as the park doesn’t tend to attract crowds.
+However, on busy days, the guided walk to Sheldrick Falls might attract a couple of dozen participants.

 Want To Visit Shimba Hills NR?